DaveAppleton/Gophercon_in/readme.md

 GopherCon India 2018 workshop
 ===

+The programs worked on the rinkeby network.

+USAGE :

-NOTE : please CLONE this somewhere
+CLONE this somewhere (do not GO GET it)

-Move go/src/keys & go/wrc/wrapper to your GOPATH
+Move folowing folders to your GOPATH go/src/...

-You need to add the the folloing to your GOPATH

 * wrapper
 * keys